letsencrypt/cp-cps/CPS.md

 ### 5.7.3 Recovery Procedures after Key Compromise

 In the event that an ISRG CA Private Key is compromised, or suspected to be compromised, ISRG will immediately launch a thorough investigation.
 Forensic evidence will be collected and secured as quickly as possible.
-If it cannot be determined with a high degree of certainty that the private key in question was not compromised, then the following steps may be taken in whatever order is deemed most appropriate by ISRG Security Officers:
+If it cannot be determined with a high degree of certainty that the private key in question was not compromised, then the following steps may be taken in whatever order ISRG Security Officers deem most appropriate:

 * Certificates relying on the private key in question will be revoked.
 * ISRG will notify root programs relying on the integrity of the key in question.